 The cramps you get during your period can be tough.
 But if you have , the may be so intense that it affects your daily routine.
 It might even stop you from doing some of the things you love.

-Endometriosis is when the same cells that make up the lining of your uterus, the endometrium, grow outside of the uterus and attach to other parts of your body.
-This can be very painful, especially during your period.
+Endometriosis is when the same type of cells that make up the lining of your uterus, the endometrium, grow outside it and attach to other parts of your body.
+Knowing what it feels like is the first step in getting help.

-- Really long or extremely heavy periods
+- Very long or

-- Severe migraines or lower back pain during your period
+- Severe or during your period

-- Allergies that get worse around your period
+- that get worse around your period

-- Bleeding between periods
+- between periods

-Pain from Endometriosis
+Pain From Endometriosis

 Endometriosis and Infertility

 Endometriosis can make it hard to .
 This may happen if the tissue growing outside your uterus causes scarring, which can affect your and keep an egg and from meeting.
 It can also stop a fertilized egg from implanting in the lining of your uterus.